PNaveenKumar1/CPI-prediction-using-different-miss-events/1st question/README1.md

    1) In champsim_config
       change "branchpredictor" : "predictor"
-      Here the <predictor> is the branch predictor you want to run.
+      Here the "predictor" is the branch predictor you want to run.

 Parameter Changes: